Tau Geminorum

+Substellar companion

-This star has a brown dwarf or Super-Jupiter companion designated Tau Geminorum b, whose mass is at least 20.6 Jupiter masses.
+This star has a brown dwarf companion designated Tau Geminorum b, whose mass is at least 20.6 Jupiter masses.
 It was discovered in 2004 by Mitchell and colleagues, who also discovered Nu Ophiuchi b at the same time.
 This brown dwarf takes 305 days to revolve around Tau Gem.
 It may also have a stellar companion; a magnitude 11, K0 dwarf at a projected separation of about 187 AU.